shyamjayakannan/rpg/README.md

 ## Where to Play

 You can play the game [`here`].
+Press <code>F11</code> to enter full-screen for the best experience.
 The game is still very much in its early stages and requires active development.
 See [`contributing`].

 [`here`]: https://shyamjayakannan.github.io/rpg
 [`contributing`]: #contributing